reganmacnamara/BusinessManagementAPI/README.md

 ## Overview

-**MacsBusinessManagementAPI** is a backend API designed for small-to-medium businesses that need to track clients, catalog products and services, issue invoices, and record incoming payments via receipts.
+**MacsBusinessManagementAPI** is a backend API for small-to-medium businesses that need to track clients, catalog products and services, issue invoices, record incoming payments, and chase overdue balances.
 It follows a straightforward real-world workflow:

 1. **Register** an account and **authenticate** to receive a JWT token.
+2. **Register a Company** — every subsequent entity is tenant-scoped to this company automatically.
+3. **Configure Company Settings** (address, ABN, branding, invoice defaults, etc.).
-2. **Clients** are registered in the system.
+4. **Clients** are registered in the system with optional payment terms and reminder intervals.
-3. **Products** (goods or services) are defined with pricing.
+5. **Products** (goods or services) are defined with pricing.
-4. **Invoices** are issued to clients, each containing line items referencing products.
+6. **Invoices** are issued to clients, each containing line items referencing products.
-5. **Receipts** are recorded as payments arrive — receipt line items are allocated against specific invoices, automatically tracking outstanding balances.
+7. **Receipts** are recorded as payments arrive — receipt line items are allocated against specific invoices, automatically tracking outstanding balances.
+8. **Overdue invoice reminders** are dispatched daily by a Hangfire recurring job, respecting each client's configured reminder interval.

-The API uses a CQRS-inspired Request/Handler/Response pattern with automatic handler registration, and ships with JWT authentication, per-user rate limiting, and PDF generation out of the box.
+The API uses a CQRS-inspired Request / Handler / Response pattern with automatic handler registration, EF Core global query filters for tenant isolation, JWT authentication, per-user rate limiting, PDF generation, and Hangfire-powered scheduled jobs — all out of the box.

 ---